Understanding the China regulatory system for medical devices

 Applicants often have difficulty preparing the required documents and successfully working with the complicated registration process.
 Now UL provides advice and services to support medical device manufacturers with their SFDA registration application.
 UL has extensive experience in managing global projects and can use this experience to support manufacturers with registration support for multiple markets concurrently.

-The State Food and Drug Administration (SFDA): It is responsible for supervision and administration of medical devices in China.
+The China Food and Drug Administration (CFDA): It is responsible for supervision and administration of medical devices in China.
 It is the governmental authority that issues Medical Device Registration Certificate for foreign manufacturers.

 The criteria for medical device classification is based on its structural characteristics, form of operation and conditions of use.